Don't use this Excel formula

 A Pivot Table top 10 filter is a great way to focus on the best or worst results.
 It takes several clicks to run them though, and some people might not know how to use them.
 To help make filtering easier, I created a bit of code, so you can control the filter with worksheet drop downs.
 Download the sample file to see how it works.

 John Michaloudis, from the My Excel Online website, is officially launching his new Excel podcast this week.
-I've listened to one of the episodes, and it's an informative and entertaining hour of Excel talk.
+I've listened to one of the episodes so far, and it's an informative and entertaining hour of Excel talk.

 Here are a couple of Excel articles I read recently, that you might find interesting and useful.